Conversion benchmarks by institution type

 What is a good conversion rate for an education website?

 It depends on the institution type.
-For a computing school, above 5 % is strong.
-For a business school, exceeding 2.5 % is already ambitious.
-The cross-category average is approximately 3 %, but this figure masks very different realities.
+For a computing school, above 5% is strong.
+For a business school, exceeding 2.5% is already ambitious.
+The cross-category average is approximately 3%, but this figure masks very different realities.
+Australian institutions with strong QILT outcomes data displayed prominently tend to convert at the higher end of their category range.

 Why do business schools convert at lower rates?

-Three factors compound: market saturation (hundreds of accredited business schools across Europe), similar value propositions between institutions, and high tuition fees that extend the decision cycle.
-Prospects compare more options and hesitate longer.
+Three factors compound: market saturation (dozens of accredited business schools across Australia competing for the same domestic and international cohorts), similar value propositions between institutions, and high full-fee tuition that extends the decision cycle.
+Prospects compare more options and hesitate longer, particularly international students weighing Australian business schools against options in the UK, US, and Singapore.

 How do I know if my bounce rate is too high?